 - Also happens in the end of each movie.
-Excuses are constantly made to show his face.
+Excuses are constantly made to show his face, mostly due to battle damage.
 Usually thanks to rips and tears that are magically fixed by the credits.

-- In the third movie, we get a token few minutes of Venom's wonderfully creepy tooth-filled maw before he starts peeling back his "mask" every time he speaks - probably to give Topher Grace some more face time.
+- In Spider-Man 3, we get a token few minutes of Venom's wonderfully creepy tooth-filled maw before he starts peeling back his "mask" every time he speaks - probably to give Topher Grace some more face time.

-- The Amazing Spider-Man made an effort of trying to minimize this as it was a complaint of the original trilogy.
-Peter does remove his mask in a deleted scene when searching the sewer for The Lizard.
+- Peter does remove his mask in a deleted scene when searching the sewer for The Lizard.
 You'd think he'd want to keep it on so as to diminish the smell.

 - Strangely, the sequel to Shrek has Fiona turning back into a human for a while (with Shrek turning into a human as well)—maybe just to get mileage out of the model.
 Maybe the animators hoped to use it in promotional material that wouldn't spoil viewers who hadn't seen the first one yet.

 - Sylvester Stallone only spends about ten minutes with his helmet on in Judge Dredd, despite the fact that in the comics we have never seen Dredd with his helmet off (At least, not when he wasn't wearing some face-altering disguise or covered in bandages).